-Children also have restricted patterns of behavior, interests, and/or activities and often follow rigid routines.
+People with an autism spectrum disorder also have restricted patterns of behavior, interests, and/or activities and often follow rigid routines.

 Diagnosis is based on observation and the reports of parents and other caregivers.

-Children with ASD develop symptoms in the following areas:
+Children with an autism spectrum disorder develop symptoms in the following areas:

 The most severely affected children never learn to speak.
 Those who learn may do so much later than normal and use words in an unusual way.
 They often repeat words spoken to them (echolalia), use memorized scripted speech in place of more spontaneous language, or reverse the normal use of pronouns, particularly using you instead of I or me when referring to themselves.
 Conversation may not be interactive, and, when present, is used more to label or request than to share ideas or feelings.
-Children may speak with an unusual rhythm and pitch.
+People with an autism spectrum disorder may speak with an unusual rhythm and pitch.

-Children with ASD are very resistant to changes, such as new food, toys, furniture arrangement, and clothing.
-They often become excessively attached to particular inanimate objects.
-Repetition is typical.
+People with an autism spectrum disorder are often very resistant to changes, such as new food, toys, furniture arrangement, and clothing.
+They may become excessively attached to particular inanimate objects.
+They often do things repetitively.
 Younger and/or more severely affected children often repeat certain acts, such as rocking, hand flapping, or spinning objects.
 Some may injure themselves through repetitive behaviors such as head banging or biting themselves.
-Less severely affected children may watch the same video multiple times or insist on eating the same food every meal.
-Children typically have very specialized, often unusual interests.
+Less severely affected people may watch the same video multiple times or insist on eating the same food every meal.
+People with an ASD often have very specialized, often unusual interests.
 For instance, a child may be preoccupied with vacuum cleaners.

-Children often have over-reactions or under-reactions to sensations.
+People with an autism spectrum disorder often have over-reactions or under-reactions to sensations.
 They may be extremely repelled by certain odors, tastes, or textures, or react unusually to painful, hot, or cold sensations that other people find distressing.
 They may ignore some sounds and be extremely bothered by others.